 This calculator estimates profits from bitcoin mining by forecasting costs and future market conditions.

 Bitcoin is a digital, cryptographic, peer-to-peer currency.
 The money supply is increased automatically by the network by rewarding newly minted bitcoins to users who contribute the computing power necessary to solve the difficult cryptographic problems required to produce the global transaction log.
 This process is called mining.

 The starting difficulty is taken to be the current difficulty.
 The USD exchange rate is taken to be the daily volume-weighted average exchange rate reported by Bitstamp.
-The default difficulty growth rate is taken to be the growth rate between the current difficult and the estimated next difficulty reported by alloscomp.com.
-These values are updated every fifteen minutes.
+These values are updated periodically throughout the day.
 The remaining default values are fixed.
+The default difficulty growth rate is taken to be 5%, which was approximately the average two-week difficulty increase between February 2016 and August 2017.
 The cost of electricity is taken to be $0.15 per kWh.
-The hashrate, cost, and power consumption of the hardware are taken to be those of a Butterfly Labs Imperial Monarch (1 Th/s, $2,939.00, 650 W).
+The hashrate, cost, and power consumption of the hardware are taken to be those of an AntMiner S9 ASIC miner (13.5 Th/s, $1,987.95, 1,300 W).

 Exchange rate are obtained from Bitstamp.
 Statistics about the bitcoin network (difficulty, block count, etc.) are obtained from blockexplorer.com.
 To determine appropriate values for the remaining parameters, additional data are available from external sources on US electricity rates, EU electricity rates, historical difficulty levels, and mining hardware hash rates and power consumption.